(See also Overview of Sleep.)

 These tests involve monitoring and recording the activity of the brain, heart, breathing, muscles, and eyes.
 Various other body functions, including movement of the limbs, are also monitored and recorded.

 Usually, narcolepsy does not result from abnormalities that can be detected by brain imaging procedures, such as computed tomography (CT) or magnetic resonance imaging (MRI).
 However, doctors may use brain imaging and blood and urine tests to rule out other disorders that can cause excessive daytime sleepiness.

 There is no cure for narcolepsy.
 However, for many people, continued treatment results in normal lives.

 People should also try to get enough sleep at night and take brief naps (less than 30 minutes) at the same time every day (typically afternoon).
 If symptoms are mild, these measures may be all that is needed.

 Sodium oxybate, a drug taken while in bed and again during the night, can usually lessen excessive daytime sleepiness and cataplexy.
-Side effects include nausea, vomiting, dizziness, urinary incontinence (involuntary urination), and sleepiness.
+Sodium oxybate is the preferred treatment for people with narcolepsy and cataplexy.
+Side effects include nausea, vomiting, dizziness, urinary incontinence (involuntary urination), sleepiness, and sometimes sleepwalking.